-No unauthorized person should be permitted in the BL3 area.
-Certain knowledgeable visitors may be permitted to enter the BL-3 if accompanied by an authorized senior staff individual.
+No unauthorised person are permitted in the BL3 area.
+Certain experienced visitors may be permitted to enter the BL3 if accompanied by an authorised senior staff individual, upon prior clearance.

-Personnel with prior HIV or BL-3 protocol experience will be cleared to work in the facility by a senior staff individual, following an observational period.
-The length of the training period will depend on the extent of previous experience and familiarity with all relevant techniques (such as tissue culture) and shall be determined by the designated senior staff individual.
+Personnel with prior HIV or BL3 protocol experience will be cleared to work in the facility by a senior staff individual, following an observational period.
+The length of the training period will depend on the extent of previous experience and familiarity with all relevant techniques (such as tissue culture) and shall be determined by the designated senior staff member.

-All personnel should read relevant protocols and familiarize themselves with the standard protocols before beginning work in the BL3.
+All personnel should read the relevant protocols and be familiar with the standard protocols before beginning work in the BL3 Facility.

-All laboratory personnel will be given the opportunity of an HIV test at the beginning of the work period and thereafter at intermittent intervals.
+All laboratory personnel are given the opportunity of an HIV test at the beginning of the work period and thereafter at intermittent intervals.
 Serum will be taken at the beginning for reference and baseline for HIV RNA levels.
 Personnel should be immunocompetent and fully covered for HBV and tetanus.
-Personnel will be given the option to meet with the medical officer in charge before commencing work in the BL3 facility, and at any time thereafter, to discuss any concerns and testing options available.
+Personnel will be given the option to meet with the Medical officer before commencing work in the BL3 facility, and at any time thereafter, to discuss any concerns and testing options available.

 It is desirable that two individuals should be working in the BL3 when tissue culture is being performed.
-Should this not be possible, still it is mandatory that al least another person is present in the laboratory immediately outside of the BL3 area.
-This person will be responsible to monitor constantly the activity in the BL3 through the internal video equipment.
+Should this not be possible, it is nonetheless, mandatory that at least one other person is present in the laboratory immediately outside the BL3 area.
+This person will be responsible to constantly monitor the activity in the BL3 through the internal video equipment.
 No individual should feel obliged to work alone in the BL3.

 A person with open wounds, which cannot be adequately covered, may not work in the BL3.
 Persons with a serious medical condition must discuss the situation with the medical officer in charge before entering the BL3 area.